The Starling: Plot

 Jack and Lilly Maynard happily paint an outdoors mural on their infant Katie's bedroom wall as she contentedly watches them.

 Months later, the couple are grieving Katie's SIDS death.
 Jack is residing in a mental hospital while Lilly remains working as a supermarket assistant manager, grieving alone.

 After Lilly's visit at the facility, where the group session goes particularly badly, a counselor follows her out.
 Feeling she is prioritizing Jack's grief without managing her own, she suggests Lilly see someone for her own mental health.

 Trying to stay strong for Jack's return, in addition to work, Lilly works on their family's property.
 She tackles the unkempt yard and garden under the sprawling tree by the house.
 As she works, a starling nesting in the tree begins to attack her.

 Meanwhile, at the facility, Jack secretly cheeks his medication and is not cooperative in his personal sessions.
 He complains about Lilly's regular visits, not appreciative of the snack she always brings, nor of the weekly two-hour drive she takes to see him.

 After avoiding Katie's room since her death, Lilly finally enters.
 She methodically empties it of furniture and baby clothes, then does the same in the living room.
 A young expectant couple comes by, eyeing the crib.
 Lilly trades everything for their recliner.

-After organising home, Lilly goes to Larry Fine's office, the recommended quirky psychiatrist-turned-veterinarian.
+After organising the home, Lilly goes to Larry Fine's office, the recommended quirky psychiatrist-turned-veterinarian.
 Initially he is hesitant to help, however he listens to their story as he is neutering a dog.

-Katie's death was a year ago, and Lilly says Jack is there because he has had difficulty handling it.
+Katie's death was a year ago, and Lilly says Jack is institutionalized because he has had difficulty handling it.
 As she had already mentioning the furniture purging to Larry, he questions if she is managing it well.
 Then he reiterates Lilly would be better off seeking another therapist, yet is available if she needs a vet.